rahuldora377/Project-HULK/README.md

 **For authorized security testing only.**

-Use HULK only against systems you own or have explicit permission to test.
+Use ProjectHULK only against systems you own or have explicit permission to test.

 ### License